The pandemic brought us one positive change: an increased awareness of the value, convenience, and effectiveness of telehealth, or online counseling.

 Will it be covered by my insurance?

 Most healthcare plans provide coverage for telehealth just like in-office therapy.
-In addition, in-network insurance is now required to cover your sessions at 100% by order of Governor Pritzker, for most plans.
+In addition, on most plans, in-network insurance is now required to cover your sessions.
 There may be some variations depending on your specific policy.
-If you and your therapist are not sure about your benefits, please reach out to our Client Care Coordinator Richelle Anderson at (630) 206-4491.
+If you and your therapist are not sure about your benefits, please reach out to our Practice Manager Richelle Anderson at (630) 206-4491.
 If you run into any coverage issues we are happy to work with you on payment options.
 Even if you think you don’t have coverage for telehealth, or can’t afford payment, please give us a call — we continue to get updates from insurance plans that are expanding telehealth benefits as our culture adapts to the developing needs.

 I’m home with my family and don’t know if I have a private space to talk — any advice?

-We appreciate that that can be a tricky dynamic.
-Some of our clients meet for virtual sessions while on a walk, sitting in their car, or from their backyard.
+We appreciate that finding privacy can be challenging.
+Some of our clients meet for virtual sessions while on a walk, sitting in their parked car, or from their backyard.
 Often our therapists can adjust their schedules to connect with you during less busy times for your household — such as providing sessions on different days and earlier or later than usual.
-You can also try using headphones with a microphone on the cord — or, you can be on the screen but communicating with your therapist by the chat feature, in which you and your therapist can type back and forth.
+You can also try using headphones and have a sound machine in the room or a white noise app running on your phone near the door.

-I’m still not sure telehealth is right for me – maybe I should wait until I can see my therapist again in person?
+I’m still not sure telehealth is right for me – maybe I should wait until I can see a counselor in person?

-Have telehealth therapy sessions been proven to be effective?
+Have teletherapy sessions been proven to be effective?

 Yes.
 There have been numerous studies conducted showing that telehealth is just as effective as in-person counseling.